Eunhui-Kim/SciDeBERTa-Fine-Tuning/README.md

   2) Substitute following files.
     A. Substitute A(initilizers.py) file with patch_code/initializers.py

-      >> According to the model for Bert, Roberta, Deberta,
-         you can select initializers.py such as initializers_re1011_bert.py, initializers_re1011_roberta.py, initializers_re1011_deberta.py, respectively.
+      >> you can select initializers.py as initializers_re1011_bert.py, initializers_re1011_roberta.py, and initializers_re1011_deberta.py according to the model  Bert, Roberta, and Deberta, respectively.

     B. Substitute B(optimizers.py) file with patch_code/optimizers.py